aturfah/cmplxsys530-final/proposal.md

 &nbsp;
 ### Justification
 ****
-_Short explanation on why you are using ABM_
 ABMs were chosen to model this system because it allows for control at the level of the player, in individual games, and analysis of the results at the metagame level.

 &nbsp;
 ### Main Micro-level Processes and Macro-level Dynamics of Interest
 ****

-_Short overview of the key processes and/or relationships you are interested in using your model to explore.
-Will likely be something regarding emergent behavior that arises from individual interactions_

 The Micro-level process is how the game plays out.
 In the case of Rock/Paper/Scissors, it is which move the players cast.
 In the case of pokemon, it is the decisions made at each turn by the players.
 &nbsp;